Adapting Segment Anything Model for Power Transmission Corridor Hazard Segmentation: Methodology

 Concretely, given the input image $\bm{I}$, the image encoder generates image embedding $\bm{I}_{emb}$.
 Following~\citep{sam_hq}, we also extract and fuse the early layer and final layer features from image encoder, resulting in the fused features $\bm{I}_{fusion}$.
 Note that the image encoder is the same as that in SAM, without any learnable component inserted.
 Meanwhile, visual prompts like boxes are embedded by the prompt encoder and combined with output token, forming the initial prompt tokens $\bm{P}$.

 In HFMD, the two-way Transformer decoder layers firstly interact with CAPA to generates enhanced prompt tokens, including quantity-augmented sparse prompt tokens.
 Specifically, with the image $\bm{I}$, image embedding $\bm{I}_{emb}$, and prompt tokens $\bm{P}$, after the two-way decoder layers that interact with CAPA, promoted image embedding $\bm{I}_{emb}'$ and enhanced prompt tokens $\bm{P}'$ are obtained.
 Then, $\bm{I}_{emb}'$ is upsampled to $256 \times 256$ in resolution, forming the mask features $\bm{F}$.
 After the final token-to-image attention, the output token $\bm{T}$ is separated from $\bm{P}'$ for subsequent mask prediction.
 Finally, in our newly introduced modules for producing and refining mask features in bi-resolution, given fused features $\bm{I}_{fusion}$, mask features $\bm{F}$, and the output token $\bm{T}$, mask logits with $256 \times 256$ and $512 \times 512$ resolution can be achieved respectively.
+In the following subsections, we delve into the technical details of CAPA and HFMD.